Dive into the battle of short-form video platforms. Learn which offers the best brand experience for marketers today.

 As of now, TikTok is a strong driver for awareness and consideration, with the natural UGC and value-forward content immediately earning user buy-in without alienating audiences with promotional content.
 Depending on the industry, it may or may not be a strong fit for conversions — as it stands, it’s best to be a primary channel for eCommerce and consumer app brands and an experimental awareness channel for the rest.

-With Meta, considerations are more different — largely due to how the ad platform has held a monopoly over being the top advertising destination for most brands.
+With Meta, considerations are different, largely due to how the ad platform has held a monopoly over being the top advertising destination for most brands.
 Despite the recent privacy roadblocks and app tracking complications, Meta remains a go-to choice as a starting point for experimentation and is typically a successful investment on a full-funnel basis.

 Where the major Meta advantage comes in is that with the addition of Reels, the platforms have diversified the types of creative that brands can leverage in order to reach their desired audience.
 Whether it’s UGC for building trust or GIFs to incite action, brands have a strong arsenal of medium types to experiment with different creative choices, visuals, copy, and messaging across all funnel stages.